virejdasani/pythOwO/README.md

 ```

 <h3 align="center">Clear</h3>
-You can clear the shell with the CWEAR command
+You can clear the shell with the cwear command

 ```
 (｡･ω･｡)ﾉ♡ > cwear